CW: drowning, drug use, implied mental health issues, racism/classism, disordered eating

 “And your guesses on that are?”

 “You’re asking the wrong person.
 That’s the kind of thing Scheffen and the other high-ranking think tank fuckers have to worry about.
-My job is to worry about feral magic when it crops up, with the odd excursion out of my way to deal with whatever else comes up.”
+My job is to worry about wraiths and demons and shit when they crops up, with the odd excursion out of my way to deal with whatever else comes up.”

 “Like Den Arden.”